 What Information Was Involved?
-The following types of personal information were found within the impacted email accounts: your name, <<data elements>>.
-To date, we have no indication that any personal information has been subject to actual or attempted misuse in relation to this incident.
+The following types of information were found within the impacted email account: your name and < breached elements>>.
+To date, we have no indication that any information has been subject to actual or attempted misuse in relation to this incident.

 What We Are Doing.
 We take this incident and the security of personal information within our care very seriously.
-Upon discovery of this incident, we immediately took steps to secure the email accounts and launched an in-depth investigation with the assistance of outside computer forensics specialists to determine the full nature and scope of this incident.
+Upon discovery of this incident, we immediately took steps to secure the email account and launched an in-depth investigation with the assistance of outside cyber-forensic specialists to determine the full nature and scope of this incident.
 As part of our ongoing commitment to the privacy of personal information in our care, we reviewed our existing policies and procedures and implemented additional safeguards to further secure the information in our systems.
-We also notified regulatory authorities, as required by law.
+We are also notifying regulatory authorities, as required by law.

-As an added precaution, BAC is also offering twelve (12) months of complimentary access to credit monitoring, fraud consultation, and identity theft restoration services through TransUnion.
+As an added precaution, we are also offering twelve (12) months of complimentary access to credit monitoring, fraud consultation, and identity theft restoration services through TransUnion.
 Individuals who wish to receive these services must enroll by following the attached enrollment instructions.